Kickstart your digital marketing plan

 Instead of creating major pieces of work which many will postpone on the basis that there’s so much to do and difficult to see where to start and then waiting until you get to the meeting to find out where you are, take smaller steps:

 And one key issue is that the team may not know each other well.
-Where possible, organise an external event, even if it’s drinks after work or a working lunch of coffee and cakes.
+Where possible, organize an external event, even if it’s drinks after work or a working lunch of coffee and cakes.
 Anything to get people talking and finding common ground.
 If it’s a remote team, send doughnuts!

 If it’s a larger project, especially with an international company, a start-off meeting in a central location is a great way to start, foster community spirit, put names to faces and create motivation.